nathanfletch/robotify/README.md

 Test: 'It should remove empty spaces if the user input includes empty spaces before or after an integer' Expect(robotify(" 0")).toEqual(["0"]);

-Test: 'It should return the message "I only understand a single integer" if the user inputs any string other than a single integer with whitespace'
+Test: 'It should return the message "I only understand a single positive integer" if the user inputs any string other than a single positive integer with whitespace'
-Expect(robotify("hi")).toEqual(["I only understand a single integer"]);
+Expect(robotify("hi")).toEqual(["I only understand a single positive integer"]);

 <!--
 This test was overridden and replaced once special cases were introduced: